ospqul/OLS50C_RDK_Demo/README.md

 ---

-Send a text message to TCP Server.
+Send a text message to the TCP Server.

 **Receive()**